stevenplatt/homelab/README.md

 ...

-## Optional: Deploy a Sample App Using SSL
+## Optional: Deploy a Public Service Using SSL

 To test that everything is deployed correctly, a sample app can be pushed to the Kubernetes cluster using [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-on-digitalocean-kubernetes-using-helm) from Digital Ocean.